Last updated 9 October, 2020 by Judy Oakden

 In this e-book Judy Oakden and Melissa Weenink explore some of the challenges they have encountered using rubrics in their practice.
 They also include feedback from a discussion during a practice-based session at the ANZEA Conference in Auckland, New Zealand in 2015 where they explored difficulties they and others face with rubrics.

-This article presents a practice example which is part of Judy Oakden’s early writing on how evaluators can use rubrics to make evaluative judgements.
-It also details how the use of rubrics supports robust data collection and frames the analysis and reporting.
-Judy Oakden has written a detailed account of this process as part of the first Better Evaluation writeshop process, led by Irene Guijt.
+This is a practice example which is part of Judy Oakden’s early writing on how evaluators can use rubrics to make evaluative judgements.
+It details how the use of rubrics supports robust data collection and frames the analysis and reporting.
+Judy Oakden wrote this detailed account of the process as part of the first Better Evaluation writeshop process, led by Irene Guijt.